dongwei-2023/Single_Cell_Multi-omics_in-_Rice/README.md

   - **Visualizations** of gene expression changes and cell identity shifts.

 ### 11.leaf_Flag.R
 - **Purpose**: This script performs single-cell RNA-seq data analysis using **Seurat** and **Monocle** to study cell type-specific gene expression, pseudotime trajectories, and differential expression between tissues (e.g., leaf and flag).
-It also integrates data from multiple samples and performs functional enrichment analysis.
+It also integrates data from multiple samples and performs functional enrichment analysis(Figure 6se-h).

 - **Inputs**:
   - **Single-cell RNA-seq data** for leaf and flag tissues.